sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

-Although you will get a working version of sage faster because all dependencies are provided by conda, this will invalidate the use of sage-the-distribution commands such as `sage -i` commands as sage-the-distribution does not know about the dependencies unlike in the previous section where it did.
+Although you will get a working version of sage faster because all dependencies are provided by conda, this will invalidate the use of sage-the-distribution commands such as ``sage -i`` because sage-the-distribution does not know about the dependencies unlike in the previous section where it did.